 FULLY CLOSED: Some State Park Units to the Public (View List) – The full closure means there is no public access at these public outdoor spaces on a temporary basis to protect public health from the COVID-19 pandemic.
 All restrooms are closed, and there are no parking facilities open for visitors, recreational boats or off-highway vehicles.
 No form of activities is permitted (including sunbathing, walking, jogging or watersports).

 Vehicular Access at Some State Parks and Beaches is Temporarily Closed; Limited Vehicular Access Available at Remaining State Parks – Some state parks and beaches have no vehicle access, meaning no parking facilities and parking on roadways is prohibited.
 Remaining state parks and beaches have limited vehicle access available.

-High Public Use Indoor Facilities – including museums and visitor centers – have been closed until further notice to prevent overcrowding and maintain physical distancing.
+Some High Public Use Indoor Facilities – including museums and visitor centers – have been closed until further notice to prevent overcrowding and maintain physical distancing.

-Many Campgrounds Across the State Remain Closed Until Further Notice – Affected reservation holders will be contacted by ReserveCalifornia via email and provided with a refund.
+Some Campgrounds Across the State Still Remain Closed Until Further Notice – Affected reservation holders will be contacted by ReserveCalifornia via email and provided with a refund.
 Cancellation fees are being waived.
 Reservation cancellations and refunds will be automatic.
 As such, visitors do not need to take any action.
 However, please note that due to the volume of visitors affected, the refund process may take some time.
 State Parks appreciates the patience of the public as it moves through this process.